How to Choose a Wedding Flower Colour Palette That Feels Like You

 Your wedding should feel like an extension of your style, not a version of someone else’s Pinterest board.

 You may notice that you are repeatedly drawn to soft neutrals, warm earthy tones, fresh greens, delicate pastels or deeper romantic shades.
+These patterns show what feels natural to you.

 Your wedding flower palette does not need to be unusual to feel personal.
 It simply needs to feel right for you.